Heat/energy recovery ventilators (HRVs) and (ERVs)—ENERGY STAR technical specifications

 Types of product disqualifications

-A testing failure occurs when a product model fails to meet the requirements of the ENERGY STAR Technical Specification for Residential H/ERVs as a result of its laboratory test or verification testing as confirmed by a CB.
-Labs are required to notify CBs of failures within two (2) business days of determining a failure.
+A testing failure occurs when a product model fails to meet the requirements of the ENERGY STAR Technical Specification for Residential H/ERVs as a result of verification testing as confirmed by a CB.

 NRCan may determine that a product model with a testing failure does not warrant disqualification for various reasons, including CB administrative error, lab administrative error, brand owner administrative error, or a de minimis performance deviation.
 In such cases, NRCan may decide that no further action is required.